T12z/TCNopen/trdp/spy/plugins/readme.txt

 1. User data interpretation support

 Installation Instruction:
-Copy trdp_spy.so into plugin directory
-Set in Edit/Preferences/TRDP your specific trdp_config.xml.
+Copy trdp_spy.so (Linux)/ trdp_spy.dll (Win) into plugin directory Set in Edit/Preferences/TRDP your specific trdp_config.xml.
 This is needed to interpret the transmitted user data.

+Please also see top-level README.